 There are a few requirements a book must meet before I will record it.
-First, it has to be a book that I believe will sell.
+Quite frankly, it has to be a book that I believe will sell.
 If a product does not sell, then it's not much of a product!
 Secondly, it has to fit into a period of history that I believe the homeschooling market will benefit from.
-If the story is about some esoteric period of history that nobody has heard of, then it is not something I am currently interested in.
+If the story is about some esoteric period of history that nobody has heard of, then it is not something I am interested in recording.
 Thirdly, and most importantly, I must like the story!
 I've put a number of Henty historical novels back on the shelf that fit the first two criteria, because I didn't particularly like the story.
 I won't tell you which ones, because I may read them again in the future and like them then!
 If I don't like the story, then I don't think I will be too likely to record it with the same excitement and interest that is required of a good audio book.

 How long does it take you to record a book?

 About three months from beginning to end.
 I actually read the book once to see if I like it.
 If I do, then I read it a second time, highlighting places, names and words that I want to make sure I pronounce correctly, and adding underlines, commas, etc to aid me in my recording.
 I type up a pronunciation guide of the highlighted words, and then research the proper pronunciation of them and type the words out phonetically.
 (My last pronunciation guide for By Right of Conquest was three pages long!!)
 Then I read the chapter silently before recording it out loud, then I read it out loud, and then I read it again when I am editing the recording to remove all the mistakes I make!
-This is a really intense, lengthy, thorough process, and from beginning to end, and that's why it takes me an average of six months to complete.
+This is a really intense, lengthy, thorough process, and that's why it takes me an average of three months to complete.

 Why did you issue your recordings in the MP3 format instead of standard audio CDs?

 Let me just start this section by saying: It is not a question of WHETHER you are going to buy an MP3 player, it's only a question of WHEN you buy an MP3 player.
 You are going to buy one sooner or later!
 But let me answer the question.
 This was a really difficult decision for me.
 Everybody has a CD player and since most cars have CD players too, I had many customers ask me to produce the recordings on CD.
 But when I looked in to what it would cost me to produce an unabridged recording of a Henty historical novel on regular audio CDs, I realized that I would have to charge AT LEAST $45 for a single audio book because it would take anywhere from 9-12 CDs!
 That's a lot of CDs!
 I know that Tantor Media and Blackstone charge these prices all the time, but I couldn't do it to my predominantly homeschooling customers.
 They just plain cannot afford that!
 So I began looking into the MP3 format.
 Did you know you can get a Walkman type MP3 CD player at Walmart for about $20?
 And that MP3 CDs will play on computer CD drives and most DVD players?
-And you can copy the files from the CD to your computer hard drive and download them onto an MP3 player, IPOD, or Palm Pilot?
+And you can copy the files from the CD to your computer hard drive and download them onto an MP3 player, IPOD, or your phone?
 Technology is advancing so quickly, and becoming so affordable, that I thought I'd drag my customers along into the 21st century and produce the recordings on MP3.

 How did you get started in this business?

 I think I can thank my second grade teacher for my initial motivation.
 She asked me one day to read aloud a page out of a Dick and Jane book.
 If I recall correctly, the page went something like this: See Dick.
 See Dick run.
 Run Dick, run!
 See Dick run.
 Pretty exciting stuff huh?
 But what I did was read it like it really WAS exciting stuff.
 Just like everybody reads things in their heads….right?
 Well, my teacher was so impressed, and told me so, that she asked me if I would be willing to read another page.
 What young person doesn't want to do again what they were just told they did really well?
 And I was hooked.
 Many years later, when I was nearing the end of a 20-year Navy career, my wife and I were out on our weekly date night and she asked me matter-of-factly: What are you going to do after you retire?
 Well, I told her, I can always get a job on the nearby base (Tinker Air Force Base) or with the State of Oklahoma.
 I did personnel administration and office management for 20 years in the Navy, I have a Bachelor's Degree, I can get a job.
 Not a problem.
-Then she asked her first magic question: If you could do anything you WANTED to do, and knew it would provide enough money to pay all the bills and all that, then what would you do?
+Then she asked a magic question: If you could do anything you WANTED to do, and knew it would provide enough money to pay all the bills and all that, then what would you do?
 That was easy, I said: I'd record books!
 What!? she asked.
 You've never mentioned that before!
 Well, I never really thought it was possible so, no, I never mentioned it.
 Then she said some more magic words: Why don't we try it?
 And the rest is history.
 I began by recording a Horatio Alger novel, but the more I learned about him, and the more I felt compelled to cut certain passages from his books, I realized I did not want to record his books.
 But then I was introduced to Henty.
 I began by recording With Lee in Virginia in 1999 and producing 500 copies, which looked very nice all neatly stacked in my garage.
 But what to do with them?
 I started by contacting everyone I could find that sold the Henty books and offered them free samples.
 Everybody wanted that, and many became customers.
 And then Little Bear Wheeler (www.mantlemin.com) called and asked if I had recorded In Freedom's Cause.
 I had, but had not produced it yet as I still had 500 copies of With Lee in Virginia unsold.
 He listened to a sample of Lee, and ordered 500 copies of In Freedom's Cause.
 After faithfully recording and producing audio books for 5 years part time, I went full time in April 2004.

 Is anyone else doing these books in audio format?